Note: If you are running Puppet Enterprise version 3.0 or later, you do not need to install PuppetDB, as it is already installed as part of PE.

 You must also configure your PuppetDB server’s firewall to accept incoming connections on port 8081.

-PuppetDB is now fully functional and ready to receive facts, catalogs, and reports from any number of Puppet master servers.
+PuppetDB is now fully functional and ready to receive facts, catalogs, and reports from any number of Puppet Servers.

 If you use a standalone Puppet site, you should configure every node to connect to PuppetDB.